WebReflection/nonchalance/README.md

 That means that `HTML.Shenanigan` won't ever throw an error, but it will silently create an extend of `HTMLUnknownElement`, also allocating extra heap to access such constructor via `document.createElement(anyTag).constructor`.

-If *vaporware* or *minimal working code* is your code, and you are confident you don't need any guard other variants provide, then `nonchalance/runtime` will kinda always work forever, with slighter extra *GC* pressure than others, and without guarantees a typo written in the extend will possibly show-up at integration testing time ... and if that's your cup of tea, go ahead with this even smaller variant 🦄
+If *vaporware* or *minimal working code* is your choice though, and you are confident you don't need any guard other variants provide, then `nonchalance/runtime` will kinda always work forever, with slighter extra *GC* pressure than others, and without guarantees a typo written in the extend will possibly show-up at integration testing time ... and if that's your cup of tea, go ahead with this even smaller variant 🦄

 Last, but not least, please note that `nonchalance/runtime` types include all known *HTML* elements, including deprecated and obsolete ones, simply because it cannot guard anything, so that any element would be automatically enabled, even the non standard, or not existent one, beside legacy.